Sasi8333/INF502-Fall22/assignments/01_git.md

 ## Description
 This assignment is composed of two parts.
 - [Part 1](#Part-1-Dealing-with-git) consists of executing a sequence of commands and giving explanations about the commands you have to run.
-For each question, please provide appropriate explanation and/or the details requested.
+For each question, please provide an appropriate explanation and/or the details requested.

 - [Part 2](#Part-2-Using-GitHub) consists of creating a Markdown file on a fork of this course and creating a pull request towards this repo.